veeshanr/veeshanr.github.io/pages/research.md

  [Download CV](files/CV.pdf)

-Below is a preview of my past and current research:
+Below is a list of my published and working papers:

 **Peer-reviewed research articles:**